aws-samples/aws-modernization-with-snyk-and-hashicorp/content/30_Partner-Setup/33_SnykSetup.md

 snyk auth
 ```

-When you run that command, you’ll be directed to authenticate in a browser.
+This command directs you to authenticate in a browser.
 If your environment does not bring up a web browser, you can instead get your authorization token from the Snyk UI.

-You get your API_TOKEN by clicking into your Snyk Account (https://app.snyk.io/account), by clicking through the Account Settings -> API Token section.
+Navigate to your Snyk Account (https://app.snyk.io/account), and get your API_TOKEN by clicking into your Account Settings -> API Token section.
 In the KEY field, click your “click to show” box to copy your API token.

-Finally, run this command where API_TOKEN is the value you copied.
+You can then run this command where API_TOKEN is the value you copied.

 ```
 snyk auth API_TOKEN.